If you’ve suddenly been given the responsibility to lead a group Bible study and are not sure what to do, don’t worry – help is at hand!

-Personal note: Small groups, house groups, cell groups, connect groups, Bible studies, care groups, life groups, home groups – anyone know why so many names for the same thing?
+Small groups, house groups, cell groups, connect groups, Bible studies, care groups, life groups, home groups – anyone know why so many names for the same thing?
 Feel free to enlighten us in the comments below :)

-Sorry I digress, let’s get straight to it…
+Okay that said, let’s get to it…

 First off, just take a moment if you will to think about the potential of your group…